Azure/aad-pod-identity/README.md

 ## Demo

-You will need a Kubernetes cluster running on Azure, either managed by [AKS] or provisioned with [AKS Engine].
+You will need [Azure CLI] installed and a Kubernetes cluster running on Azure, either managed by [AKS] or provisioned with [AKS Engine].

-You will also need to install the following tools:
-- [Azure CLI]
-- [jq]

 > If running MSI-enabled AKS cluster, please make sure to follow the [MSI specific](docs/readmes/README.msi.md) documentation before getting started.